-General Koscheski received his commission from the U.S. Air Force Academy in 1992.
+Maj.
+Gen. Koscheski received his commission from the U.S. Air Force Academy in 1992.
 He has served as an F-15E Instructor Pilot, Weapons Officer and Flight Examiner.
-He is a command pilot with more than 2,800 flying hours in the T-37, T-38, AT-38, F-15E, and A-10C.
+He is a command pilot with more than 2,800 flying hours in the T-37, T-38, AT-38, F-15E and A-10C.
 He has flown more than 650 combat hours over Syria, Iraq and Afghanistan.
-He has commanded at the squadron, group and wing levels and staff assignments include duty at Air Combat Command, the Joint Staff, and Air Staff.
+The general has commanded at the squadron, group and wing levels in both joint and coalition environments.
+His staff assignments include duty at Air Combat Command, the Joint Staff and Air Staff.

-1992 Bachelor of Science in Management, U.S. Air Force Academy, Colorado Springs, Colo.
+1992 Bachelor of Science, Management, U.S. Air Force Academy, Colorado Springs, Colo.

-1995 Master's in Business Administration, City University, Seattle
+1995 Master of Business Administration, City University, Seattle

 1999 Squadron Officer School, Maxwell Air Force Base, Ala.

-2004 Air Command and Staff College, by correspondence
+2004 Air Command and Staff College, Maxwell AFB, Ala., by correspondence

 2005 U.S. Army Command and General Staff College, Fort Leavenworth, Kan.